Hypothyroidism vs. Hashimoto’s: what’s different and what’s similar!

-It’s stated that there are far more patients with Hashimotos than simply Hypothyroidism as defined above.
-But we are seeing more and more patients just with hypothyroidism, possibly due to all the toxins we are exposed to in our food, water and air, plus less iodine in our soils–both which can negatively affect thyroid function.
+It’s stated that there are far more patients with Hashimoto’s than simply non-autoimmune Hypothyroidism as defined above, but it’s doubtful that Hashi’s comprises 90% of those with hypothyroidism, as is so often quoted.
+We are seeing more and more patients just with regular hypothyroidism, possibly due to all the toxins we are exposed to in our food, water and air, activated gene mutations, and/or less iodine in our soils which can negatively affect thyroid function.

 What is similar about both?

-- Swollen glands: Though this is far more common and pronounced with Hashimoto’s disease (and can be called a goiter), some patients without a hint of the autoimmune version can see their gland swell slightly as a result of the hypothyroid state.
+- Swollen glands: Though this is far more common and pronounced with Hashimoto’s disease (and can be called a goiter), some patients without a hint of the autoimmune version can see their gland swell slightly as a result of the hypothyroid state, even if others don’t.
 Even pregnancy can cause this swelling due to an increase in the human chorionic gonadotropin (HCG) hormone.

 - Sluggishness: Since the attack on the thyroid can result in lessened thyroid function, Hashi’s can produce the same sluggish, low metabolism symptoms as can simple hypothyroidism.